IHE/ITI.Topologies/topologies.md

 In this model, documents are prepared by the source and then need to be communicated and routed to a recipient that consumes them directly.

 This model can be thought of as a direct replacement for email, fax, postal mail, etc. and is often referred to as a "push" model.
-This model is further explained in [section 3.1 of the HIE White Paper](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#31-push).
+This model is further explained in [Section 3.1 of the HIE White Paper](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#31-push).

-Push is enabled by the [XDR](https://profiles.ihe.net/ITI/TF/Volume1/ch-15.html), [MHD](https://profiles.ihe.net/ITI/TF/Volume1/ch-33.html), and [XCDR](https://profiles.ihe.net/ITI/TF/Volume1/ch-40.html) Profiles.
+Push is enabled by the [Cross-Enterprise Document Reliable Interchange (XDR)](https://profiles.ihe.net/ITI/TF/Volume1/ch-15.html), [Mobile Access to Health Documents (MHD)](https://profiles.ihe.net/ITI/TF/Volume1/ch-33.html), and [Cross-Community Document Reliable Interchange (XCDR](https://profiles.ihe.net/ITI/TF/Volume1/ch-40.html) Profiles.

 ### 1.3.14 Facade Community